 Online courses are one of those things that people start and fail to finish.
 They usually want to, but for some reason, they end up somewhere else.

 Your job as a course creator is to make sure your students stick around till the end.
 First, because, losing students means losing money.
 Second, you don’t want all that amazing content you created go to waste.
 And third, if people finish your course, they’ll talk about it with other people.
 No one talks about a course they started and never completed.
-So as far as you’re concerned, your course dropout rate

 Why Do People Drop Out of Online Courses

-Before figuring out how, you will need to understand why do people drop out your online course.
+Before figuring out how, you will need to understand why do people drop out from your online course.
 There are several reasons students leave.
 Here are the most common blockers that course creators have spotted:

 - No time – This is the main reason everyone starts but never finishes tasks.
 It’s difficult to put in place a new activity or habit into a routine.
 We all know that.
 If lacking organization and discipline, people end up not finding time for new activities.